splunk/public-o11y-docs/gdi/get-data-in/application/istio/istio.rst

 Install and configure the Splunk OpenTelemetry Collector
 =============================================================

-Deploy the Splunk OpenTelemetry Collector for Kubernetes in agent mode.
+Deploy the Splunk OpenTelemetry Collector for Kubernetes in Host monitoring mode.
 The required Collector components depend on product entitlements and the data you want to collect.
 See :ref:`otel-install-k8s`.

 In the Helm chart for the Collector, set the ``autodetect.istio`` parameter to ``true`` by passing ``--set autodetect.istio=true`` to the ``helm install`` or ``helm upgrade`` commands.